zemicahel/kaim-week2/README.md

 Create your Feature Branch (git checkout -b feature/AmazingFeature)

-Commit your Changes (git commit -m 'Add some AmazingFeature')
+Commit your Changes

-Push to the Branch (git push origin feature/AmazingFeature)
+Push to the Branch

 Open a Pull Request